 When hospital teams learn how to choose, create, and implement case management models that fit the needs of their organization and patient population, the line of service becomes more efficient and effective.
 There are many factors to consider when determining which aspects of the theoretical best-practice models will benefit your facility the most:

 - Length of stay

-Care Transition Assessments help administrators and clinicians improve their unique case management models, build well-connected teams, and create effective strategic plans for implementing the new model and sustaining its progress and growth.
+Care Transition Assessments help administrators and clinicians improve their unique case management models, build well-connected teams, and create effective strategic plans to implement the new model and sustain its progress and growth.
 These assessments are essentially interdisciplinary meetings for honest discussion around the benefits of each case management structure.
-This is when your facility’s identified case management needs, functions, and responsibilities would come into play for determining which structure is best aligned with the hospital’s goals.
+During these meetings, your facility’s case management needs, functions, and responsibilities would come into play to determine which structure is best aligned with the hospital’s goals.
 This team of individuals from all health professions within the hospital can review patient care standards, your organization’s procedures and guidelines, and patient population breakdowns.
-The results of these conversations should be understood by all members of this team and agreed upon based on specialization and patient needs.
+The results of these conversations should be understood by all team members and agreed upon based on specialization and patient needs.
 The plan of action from these conversations should be implemented into new employee onboarding processes and sustained in regular staff-to-staff conversations to reinforce collaboration between specializations.